 Celexa is a serotonin-specific reuptake inhibitor or selective serotonin reuptake inhibitor (SSRI) antidepressant medication used to treat depression.
 It is one of the most popular antidepressant medications in use and has also been used to treat other mental health conditions including bipolar disorder, obsessive compulsive disorder and anxiety disorders.

-Celexa is the brand name for citalopram hydrobromide, a prescription antidepressant.
-It is manufactured by Forest Laboratories and in its peak sales year, prior to patent expiration, Celexa brought over $1.1 billion in revenue to Forest.
+Celexa is the brand name for citalopram hydrobromide and is manufactured by Forest Laboratories.
+In its peak sales year, prior to patent expiration, Celexa brought over $1.1 billion in revenue to Forest.
 At that time, Celexa sales were responsible for nearly half of Forest’s annual revenue.
-Celexa is still one of the top selling antidepressant medications with an estimated 7 million prescriptions issued each year.
+Even after generic approval, Celexa is still one of the top selling antidepressant medications with an estimated 7 million prescriptions issued each year.